A Nystr\"{o}m Method for Scattering by a Two-layered Medium with a Rough Boundary: Introduction

-The remaining sections of the paper are organized as follows.
-Section \ref{section2} introduces the scattering problems and their corresponding boundary problems.
-In Section \ref{section8}, we focus on introducing the properties of the two-layered Green function, with the proof of the asymptotic property given there.
-Section \ref{section3} demonstrates the well-posedness of the boundary value problems, which includes a prior estimate of the scattered field, the uniqueness results, and the proof of existence.
-Section \ref{section6} constructs the Nystr\"{o}m method of the integral equations, providing a proof of convergence and numerical experiments.
-Appendix \ref{section7} provides the potential theory, while Appendix \ref{section9} offers integral operator theory on the real line.
+The rest of the paper is organized as follows.
+In Section \ref{section2}, we introduce the considered scattering problems and formulate them as the boundary value problems.
+In Section \ref{section8}, we present the properties of the two-layered Green function.
+Based on these properties, we establish the well-posedness of the considered boundary value problems in Section \ref{section3}.
+Section \ref{section6} is devoted to the Nystr\"{o}m method for the considered boundary value problems.
+The convergence results and the numerical experiments of the Nystr\"{o}m method are also given in Section \ref{section6}.
+Some concluding remarks are given in Section \ref{section13}.
+We prove Lemma \ref{thm34} and Theorem \ref{thm28} in Appendix \ref{section14}.
+In Appendixes \ref{section7} and \ref{section9}, we present the potential theory and the solvability of integral operators on the real line, respectively, associated with the two-layered Green function.

-\section{Mathematical models of the scattering problems}
+\section{Mathematical Models of the Scattering Problems}